Azure/azure-sdk/_posts/2020-05-05-jupyter-notebooks.md

 storage_client = BlobServiceClient(storage_account_url, credential)
 ```

 We can now use the `storage_client` to enumerate and fetch the logs stored in blogs within the container.
 If you receive an authentication error in this section, check that the user or service principal being used has "Blob Data Owner" permissions to the storage account; "Owner" is not sufficient by itself.
+Refer to the [Azure documentation](https://docs.microsoft.com/azure/storage/common/storage-auth-aad-rbac-portal) for more information.

 ```python
 import json